 You can use property()

-either as a function or a decorator to build your properties.
+either as a function or decorator to build your properties.
 In the following two sections, you’ll learn how to use both approaches.
-However, you should know up front that the decorator approach is more popular in the Python community.
+However, the decorator approach is more popular in the Python community.

 Creating Attributes With property()